-If an EIA is required the proponent will be requested to carry out a public consultation termed scoping.
+If an ESIA is required, the proponent will be requested to carry out scoping.
 The scoping exercises will identify what possible impacts there may be from the project and from alternatives considered.
-This process will also lead to the identification of terms of reference for preparation of Environmental Impact Statement of the proposed project.
-The Terms of Reference must take into account issues contained in Annex- B and the results of the consultations.
-The EPA must approve the TOR prior to commencement of the EIA study.
-Consultants for EIA must also meet the qualification criteria set by the Agency, and be in its Registry.
+This process will also lead to the identification of terms of reference for preparation of Environmental and Social Impact Statement of the proposed project.
+The Terms of Reference must take into account issues contained in Annex- C and the results of the consultations.
+The EPA must approve the TOR prior to commencement of the ESIA study.
+Evaluators for ESIA must also meet the qualification criteria set by the Agency, and be in its Registry.